rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

 As we witness the failings of
- modernism and the progressive ethos -- which has led to an absurd clown world of postmodern deconstructions of logic, math, morality, and meaning -- it is tempting to ascribe deeper
+ modernism and the progressive ethos -- which has led to an absurd clown-world of postmodern deconstructions of logic, math, morality, and meaning -- it is tempting to ascribe deeper